chandanhpcic/docs/source/manual/how-tos/ips-feodo.rst

 .. warning::

-  After applying you need to reboot OPNsense otherwise offloading may not completely be disabled and IPS mode will not function.
+  After applying you need to reboot Reticen8 otherwise offloading may not completely be disabled and IPS mode will not function.

 ..
 Note::